Abdul79/pdsnd_github/README.md

 ### First Change
 One of the benefits of this project is that it shows a real world application of what python can accomplish.

+### Second Change
+Another benefit of this project is that it enhances the user's understanding of loops and scripts.

 ### Files used
 There are 4 files total